Exact flavored black $p$-branes and self-gravitating instantons from toroidal black holes with Skyrme hair: Analytic toroidal black hole

 where $A_{h}$ denotes the area of the event horizon.
 Note that the entropy does not depend on the flavor number, but it depends on $v$ and $q$.
 Therefore, phase transitions are expected to occur varying the values of the hair parameters.

 As it is expected, using Eq. \eqref{Temp1} and defining the mass as $M=E$, the first law of black hole thermodynamics is satisfied, i.e.,

+where the cosmological constant $\Lambda$ is treated as a fixed parameter.
 It is well-known that a general study of the classical stability of hairy black holes is not straightforward to approach.
 Here we will analyze the local thermodynamic stability of the above solution with respect to thermal fluctuations by computing the heat capacity and looking at if it is positive.
 For the toroidal black hole with Skyrme hair we found

 Then, in order to have a positive $C$, the following constraint must be satisfied